99shandhokhan88/push_swap/README.md

 So what actions are we allowed to use on the two stacks?
 The actions are named: sa, sb, ss, ra, rb, rr, rra, rrb, rrr, pa, pb.
 Here’s how they all work:
+sa / sb / ss : switch, swaps the first number in the stack with the second. ra / rb / rr : rotate, moves the last number of the stack to the first position, consequently causing all the others to scale. rra / rrb / rrr : reverse rotate, trivially the same as above but in the opposite sense. pa / pb : push in *, moves the number to the top position of the opposite stack in the named stack.
+So pb takes the first number from a to b.

+Now, I encountered a significant challenge in this project: determining the potential number of moves.
+A careful examination of the project description won't yield any specific mention of this aspect.
+Nonetheless, it's crucial to understand that achieving top scores necessitates executing 700 moves with 100 numbers and 5,500 moves with 500 numbers.
+I've allocated approximately 70% of my efforts to meticulously enhancing this aspect of the project.
+My dedication to optimization is evident throughout the entirety of my work.

 **Day 4 - Day 5: Implementation for 3 Random Numbers**